Organic Acid Testing: Brain Fog, Anxiety & Fatigue

 When Gut–Brain Symptoms Don’t Have Clear Answers

-If you’re dealing with unresolved fatigue, cognitive symptoms, or mood changes and suspect gut-related factors may be playing a role, a functional medicine assessment can help determine whether Organic Acid Testing is appropriate.
+If you are dealing with unresolved fatigue, cognitive symptoms, or mood changes and suspect gut-related factors may be playing a role, a functional medicine assessment can help determine whether Organic Acid Testing is appropriate.
+At Elemental Health and Nutrition, we focus on understanding underlying biochemical patterns rather than labelling symptoms in isolation.

 References